State University of New York at New Paltz: History

-Under Chandler's leadership, the college (then known as the State University of New York College of Arts and Science New Paltz) began to offer professional degree programs in nursing, engineering, journalism, and accounting.
 The Legislative Gazette, a journalism and political science internship in which students live and work in Albany and produce a weekly newspaper about state politics, was established in 1978.

-On December 29, 1991, the campus was the scene of a widely reported PCB incident that contaminated four dormitories (Bliss, Gage, Capen and Scudder Halls), as well as the Coykendall Science Building and Parker Theatre.
-Under the direction of the county and state health departments, the university began a massive, thorough clean-up effort.
+On December 29, 1991, the campus was the scene of a widely reported PCB incident that contaminated four dormitories (Bliss, Gage, Capen and Scudder halls), as well as the Coykendall Science Building and Parker Theatre.
+Under the direction of the county and state health departments, the university began a massive, thorough cleanup effort.
 As an additional precaution, 29 other buildings were thoroughly tested and, if necessary, cleaned.
 The clean-up process lasted until May 1995.
 Since 1994, PCBs have not been used on the SUNY New Paltz campus.

 The college was rebranded as the State University of New York at New Paltz in 1994.

 In November 1997, two events on campus attracted nationwide media attention.
-The first, a feminist conference on sex and sexuality sponsored by the Women's Studies department entitled "Revolting Behavior: The Challenges of Women's Sexual Freedom", featured an instructional workshop on sex toys offered by a Manhattan sex shop proprietor and a lecture panel on sadomasochism ("Safe, Sane and Consensual S/M: An Alternate Way of Loving").
+The first, a feminist conference on sex and sexuality sponsored by the women's studies department entitled "Revolting Behavior: The Challenges of Women's Sexual Freedom", featured an instructional workshop on sex toys and a lecture panel on sadomasochism.
 The second, a seminar entitled "Subject to Desire: Refiguring the Body", was sponsored by the School of Fine and Performing Arts.
-One presenter, Fluxus performance artist and longtime New Paltz resident Carolee Schneemann, was best known for Interior Scroll (1975), a piece that culminated in her unrolling a scroll from her vagina and reading it to the audience; at the seminar, Schneemann exhibited abstract photographs of her vagina as part of Vulva's Morphia (1995), "a visceral sequence of photographs and text in which a Vulvic personification presents an ironic analysis juxtaposing slides and text to undermine Lacanian semiotics, gender issues, Marxism, the male art establishment, religious and cultural taboos."
+One presenter, Fluxus performance artist and longtime New Paltz resident Carolee Schneemann, was best known for Interior Scroll (1975), a piece that culminated in her unrolling a scroll from her vagina and reading it to the audience; at the seminar, Schneemann exhibited abstract photographs of her vagina as part of Vulva's Morphia (1995).

 Political conservatives were outraged that a public university had hosted such events, and Governor George Pataki and SUNY chancellor Robert King expressed their displeasure.
-The controversy escalated when the Theatre Arts department staged The Vagina Monologues shortly afterwards.
+The controversy escalated when the theatre arts department staged The Vagina Monologues shortly afterwards.
 The college's then-president, Roger Bowen, defended freedom of expression on campus and refused to apologize, doing little to allay conservative ire.
 "The real issue," he said, "is whether some ideologues, however well-intentioned, have the right to dictate what we say and what we do on this campus."
 SUNY trustee Candace de Russy called for him to be dismissed.
 Bowen later resigned.

 In 2023, the institution was officially reclassified as a university by the State University of New York.
 The change took effect January 1, 2023, exactly seventy-five years after the SUNY system was founded; New Paltz was a founding member.